pixie-io/docs.px.dev/content/en/tutorials/pixie-101/network-monitoring.md

 <svg title='' src='use-case-tutorials/dns_flow_graph.png'/>
 :::

-> This script shows all of the DNS requests made in the cluster, with latency and throughput stats.

-> This cluster doesn't have anything deployed except Pixie, so all we see are the kube-dns pods communicating with the metadata server.

 2. Click on the `LATENCY_AVG` column title to sort the table data by average latency.

 ## TCP Drops